 Tony Lewis BA (HONS), MA, PGCE

 Tony is an inspiring and very popular teacher of Spanish, who came to Brampton after a distinguished career as Head of Modern Languages in four different schools, and latterly at Chingford Foundation School.
 He is a specialist in Latin America.
-Very well traveled, Tony loves exploring new places and is not afraid of an adventure.
+Very well travelled, Tony loves exploring new places and is not afraid of an adventure.

 Olivier Tarot BA, MA, MAITRISE FLE, PGCE